dlshriver/dlshriver.github.io/index.md

 ## Bio

 I am a computer science Ph.D. student at the University of Virginia, advised by [Sebastian Elbaum](https://engineering.virginia.edu/faculty/sebastian-elbaum).
-I have a BS in computer engineering from UNL and a Masters in computer science from UNL.
-My research interests are in *testing and verification of machine learning systems*, especially in the context of cyber-physical systems.
+I have a BS in computer engineering and a Masters in computer science from UNL.
 My Masters work was on assessing the quality and stability of recommender systems.
+My current research interests are in *testing and verification of machine learning systems*, especially in the context of cyber-physical systems.

 ## Research Interests

-My interests are in ensuring correctness of machine learning systems.
+My research interests are in ensuring correctness of machine learning systems.
 In particular, I am interested in how we can adapt software engineering methodologies for quality assurance, such as program testing and verification, to systems that use machine learning components.

 ## Publications